elixir-lang/elixir/docs/2_diving_in.md

 ### 2.6.1 If

-Refreshing from the section above, all those calls are equivalent:
+Refreshing from the section above, all these calls are equivalent:

     if false, do: 1 + 2, else: 10 + 3